oardi/mithriljs-notes/README.md

 # Note App
-> simple MithrilJs Note Application
+> MithrilJsNotes uses MithrilJs <br/>
+> It is a simple and super fast "note" app and should demonstrate the use of MithrilJs

+## Functionalities
+- input some "title" and hit enter
+- display all notes
+- saving notes to localStorage
+- delete existing notes

 ## Usage
-- download
+- download the project
-- open in a browser
+- open in a browser and play around
-- all libs are included
+- all required libs are included (no npm install)